 Just as there are many causes that can cause an increase of fluid in the lower legs and feet, we can also reverse the situation by following a series of tips:

-- We should increase water intake (approximately 2 liters a day) and eat foods that contain it.
-Good hydration is of little use if you are a sedentary person, so… move!
+- You should increase water intake (approximately 2 liters per day) and eat foods that contain water.
+Good hydration is of little use if you are sedentary, so… move!
 If you work many hours sitting, try to move occasionally and take a short walk.
-On the other hand, if you work many hours standing, also try to move your legs and promote return circulation.
+Conversely, if you work many hours standing, also try to move your legs and promote return circulation.

-- On the other hand, taking contrast baths (cold and hot water) or directly immersing the feet in cold water causes vasoconstriction (narrowing of a vessel) in the veins, which is the opposite of vasodilation, the cause of foot swelling.
+- On the other hand, taking contrast baths (cold and hot water) or directly immersing your feet in cold water causes vasoconstriction (narrowing of a vessel) in the veins, which is the opposite of vasodilation, the cause of foot swelling.

 Share:

-What happened to Alexia Putellas?
+What has happened to Alexia Putellas?

 What are the differences between cavitation and pressotherapy?